Primary/Bristol: Cabot Primary School

-Cabot Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/2023.
+Cabot Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development Bristol based artist Daphne Wright has been commissioned by Foreground to develop a new permanent artwork for this school.

 Daphne Wright’s work manoeuvres familiar things into well-wrought but delicate doubt.
 Using a wide range of materials – plaster, tinfoil, video, printmaking, found objects and performance – she creates worlds that are both beautiful and strange, creating a threshold to somewhere new.